 The auditorium was always full, both at the Ritz in my home town of Edgware, and, as I am told, at cinemas elsewhere.
 One anedote that really illustrates it is one that I often tell:

 One Saturday morning, as an experiment, I lifted my feet off the ground in the crush of hundreds of children trying to get out at the end of the morning.
 I wanted to to see just how far I would be carried by the sheer force of everyone pressing around me.
 It was quite a distance to the auditorium door to the foyer, and I was carried all the way!
 Once in the foyer, the crush eased up a bit, and I let my feet touch the floor again.

 The ABC Minors and Saturday Morning Pictures clubs

 My local cinema in Edgware was the Ritz, which was part of the ABC group.
 We children who patronised the Saturday Morning Pictures were encouraged to be 'members', known as the ABC Minors, and we were given a special badge.
 We even had our own song which we sang at the beginning of the shows.
 The National Anthem was played at the end, for which everyone stood.
 I understand that in some areas children were said to belong to what was called a Saturday Morning Pictures 'club' or Saturday Morning Cinema 'club', but that word was never used where I lived.

-The excitement of ABC Minors Saturday morning pictures!
+The excitement and experience of ABC Minors Saturday morning pictures!